elgrons/GratShiftSaveApi.Solution/README.md

 ## Known Bugs

 - _Only admin users are currently able to Get, Post, Patch, and Delete_

+- _Get requests currently allow users to get every User's input data instead of only the data related to their own account._

 - _Post request working, but requires a user to auto input a UserId instead of being auto generated as desired._